KyraTheDonkey/AdventOfCode2022/README.md

 rust and I decided with day 8 coming around I would tackle that first so I don't fall too far behind trying to solve this one.
 Perhaps I need to just assume certain things about the directory traversal and then try and deal with the string inputs recursively..?

+## Day 8
+Not much of a tricky one, just some problem solving.
+Writing this too late, no idea if there was anything too bad.
+Just learnt that trying to iterate backwards through some numbers requires some finery.

+## Day 9
+The rewriting for part 2 was a bit tricky, since I encountered a problem trying to have a mutable and immutable borrow in the same function call.
+Realised I can just clone my head for `move_tail` and pass that to the function, as it satisfies my requirements while not borrowing the actual entry again.
+Very nice!